How to Move to Europe From the U.S. – A Relocation Guide

 One of its major advantages is the lower cost of living compared to many Western European cities, making it an attractive option for those seeking affordability without compromising on charm.

 However, it’s important to note that salaries in Prague may be lower than in Western Europe, and while many locals speak English, the level of proficiency can vary, so some degree of Czech language skills can be advantageous for daily life and social interactions.
+Prague is an incredible place to consider moving to and one of our daughter all time favorite European cities.

 2. Amsterdam, Netherlands